PalakCh/DerivWebAutomationProject/README.md

 #Reports
-Reports are generated in DerivWebAutomationProject\reports index.html is the report generated
+Reports are generated in DerivWebAutomationProject\reports index.html is the report generated.
-Any failure screenshots will be generated in this folder
+Any failure screenshots will be generated in this folder.

 #Executable JAR
 Executable JAR file is in DerivWebAutomationProject\target